egaumer/torah/exodus/mishpatim.md

 ?> <span style="font-size: 1.25em"><i class="fa-solid fa-book-open"></i>&nbsp; **Read** |</span> Exodus 24

 God is getting the people ready to inhabit the land of Canaan.
 But first, they must agree to the covenant.
-In verse three they responded in one voice, `“Everything the LORD has said we will do.”` Then Moses wrote down everything the LORD had said.
+In verse three they responded in one voice, `“Everything the LORD has said we will do.”` Then Moses wrote down everything the _Lord_ had said.
 They are willing participants in the covenant with _Yhwh_.

 &nbsp;